Usage

 (GoProResp

-) which is a container around a JSON serializable dict with some helper
+) which is a container around the data payload with some helper

 functions.